thoughtafter/omniauth-onetime/README.md

 [![Test Coverage](https://codeclimate.com/github/thoughtafter/omniauth-onetime/badges/coverage.svg)](https://codeclimate.com/github/thoughtafter/omniauth-onetime/coverage)
 [![Issue Count](https://codeclimate.com/github/thoughtafter/omniauth-onetime/badges/issue_count.svg)](https://codeclimate.com/github/thoughtafter/omniauth-onetime)

-An omniauth strategy using secure onetime passwords.
+An [OmniAuth](https://github.com/omniauth/omniauth) strategy using secure onetime passwords.

 I released this code on Dec 14, 2016 after having used it in production for some time.
 Coincidentally, this is the same day that
 [Yahoo disclosed a breach of 1 billion accounts](https://yahoo.tumblr.com/post/154479236569/important-security-information-for-yahoo-users) which may have included MD5 hashed passwords.
-In the wake of this and numerous other password breaches every web development team needs to
+In the wake of this and numerous other password breaches every web development team needs to ask:
-ask:

 **Is it worth storing long term user generated passwords?**